 What is premises liability?

 Property owners and occupiers have the responsibility of preventing injuries to individuals on their property.
 Premise liability can involve many different types of injuries.
 Most commonly the injuries are sustained as a result of a trip or “slip and fall”.
-This can be a result from wet floors, unsafe sidewalks or improper railings for staircases.
+This can be a result of wet floors, unsafe sidewalks or improper railings for staircases.
 The most difficult aspect of this claim is proving that the owner had knowledge of the condition, whether it is un-shoveled snow or a broken stair rail, which caused the injuries.
 If you were injured on someone else’s property by an unsafe condition, please contact Zychowicz Skeldon LTD today for a free evaluation of your claim.

 Is my landlord still responsible for my safety throughout our lease agreement?

 Yes.
 Most landlord-tenant contracts provide the landlord (and tenants) duties to each other.
 Ohio law clearly defines duties that are not stated in the lease agreements.
 Call today to schedule your free consultation to discuss your case and determine if there are justifiable actions to take.

 All insurance companies owe a duty of good faith to those insured under their policies.
 This may include failure to provide adequate compensation after a property damage loss or defense if you are at fault for an accident.
 Uninsured or underinsured motorist claims may also result in bad faith actions.
 To speak with a knowledgeable attorney regarding your dispute with an insurance company, call Zychowicz Skeldon, Ltd., for your free consultation.

 The settlement amount offered by the insurance company is not even enough to pay my medical bills.
 Does this mean bad faith?